Navigating the Wilderness Within

 • A cool, sunny day in the backyard.

-• Game night with loved ones
+• Game night with the ones I love.

 • Sunflowers.
 Meadows.
 The wildness of the desert.